felixlaumon/felixlaumon.github.io/_posts/2016-01-08-kaggle-right-whale.md

 ## 1. Background

 [Right whale](https://en.wikipedia.org/wiki/Right_whale) is an endangered species with fewer than 500 left in the Atlantic Ocean.
 As part of an ongoing preservation effort, experienced marine scientists track them across the ocean to understand their behaviors, and monitor their health condition.
 The current process is quite time-consuming and laborious.
 It starts with photographing these whales during aerial surveys, selecting and importing the photos into a catalog, and finally the photos are compared against the known whales inside the catalog by trained researchers.
 Each right whale has unique callosity pattern on the whale head (see digram below).
-You can find more details at [the compeition page](https://www.kaggle.com/c/noaa-right-whale-recognition).
+You can find more details at [the competition page](https://www.kaggle.com/c/noaa-right-whale-recognition).
 The goal of the competition was to develop an automated process to identify the whales from aerial photos.

 ![](https://teacheratsea.files.wordpress.com/2015/05/img_2292.jpg)